 First, remember that where you position your Gateway matters.
 WiFi expands out from your Gateway equally in all directions like light from a lightbulb.
 You wouldn’t want to place your Gateway in a closet near the back of your home, for example, or in a lower-level basement where the signals could be impeded by walls and other obstacles.
 A location that is centrally located to most of your devices is ideal when it comes to placing your Gateway.

-To help your devices perform better on your Xfinity network, go to the xFi mobile app and tap the arrow key by your WiFi name.
+To help your devices perform better on your Xfinity 10G network, go to the Xfinity app and tap the arrow key by your WiFi name.
 There, you will have the option to edit your WiFi and make sure both your bands are working together under the same WiFi name and password.

 We’re here to help.
 For more information on this and other WiFi tips, visit Xfinity.com/tips.
 Additionally, you can learn more about optimizing your in-home WiFi experience and test your device connections in real time using our new speed test experience.
 Get the most out of your connection and get coverage when and where you need it with Xfinity.
 You can also check out these other ways you can optimize your home WiFi, like positioning your gateway like a pro, making sure every device gets the speed it needs, and view solutions to enhance your experience.